gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 ### Maunal Buttons

- - Arm/Disarm - use this if you want to manually override the while the print is running.
+ - Arm/Disarm - use this if you want to manually override the arm state while the print is running.
  - Correct Drift Now - causes drift correction (set Measured Length to GCODE Forecast value) to be applied immediately.
 Useful if you're getting close to alarming, but you know there are no print problems.

 ### Log